 In Phase 1 & 2 Clinical Trials

 There were no serious adverse events seen in any clinical trials of Skylar’s Run.
 All adverse events were reported as mild to moderate and transient.
-No treatment-emergent adverse events led to device discontinuation and no participants reported lasting or irreversible effects following completion.
+No treatment-emergent adverse events led to treatment discontinuation and no participants reported lasting or irreversible effects following completion.

 The most common side effects reported in all the clinical studies were headache, frustration, dizziness, nausea, motion sickness, and eye strain.